google-research-datasets/dstc8-schema-guided-dialogue/README.md

 *   **INFORM** - Inform the value of a slot to the system.
 The slot and values fields in the corresponding action are always non-empty.
 *   **REQUEST** - Request the value of a slot from the system.
-The corresponding action always contains a slot parameter but no values.
+The corresponding action always contains a slot parameter.
+It may optionally contain a value, in which case, the user asks the system if the slot has the specified value.
 *   **AFFIRM** - Agree to the system's proposition.
 Slot and values are always empty.
 *   **NEGATE** - Deny the system's proposal.
 Slot and values are always empty.